 I feel that my photography and video skills haven’t improved much over the last year, but I’ll keep trying to capture the natural beauty of my home called Scotland.
 Most of the time it’s pure luck if I capture an eye catching photo.
 Right place, right time, right light …

-Some of my completed challenges for 2019:
+These are some of my completed non-physical challenges for 2019:

 Donating to the charities